 Open a SoFi Checking and Savings Account with direct deposit and get up to a $300 cash bonus.
 Plus, get up to 4.60% APY on your cash!

 How to Lock Your Credit Report

-Like a credit freeze, a credit lock blocks all access to your credit report, and won’t harm your credit score.
+If you’re wondering about a credit freeze vs. a credit lock, here’s more intel.
+Like a credit freeze, a credit lock blocks access to your credit report but won’t harm your credit score.